Provable Accelerated Bayesian Optimization with Knowledge Transfer: PRELIMINARIES

 where $x_t \in \mathcal{D}$ is the query point and $\varepsilon_t \sim \mathcal{N}(0, \sigma^2)$ represents Gaussian observation noise.
 The performance of a BO algorithm is typically measured by its cumulative regret,

 which compares the value of the best query so far to the global optimum.
 An algorithm is said to be \emph{no-regret} if $\lim_{T \to \infty} R_T/T = 0$.
-We refer readers to \citet{frazier2018tutorial} for a tutorial of BO.
+We refer readers to \citet{frazier2018tutorial} for a tutorial on BO.